Overview

 Academic

-Benjamin Franklin and Fredrick Douglass: American Adams
+Benjamin Franklin and Frederick Douglass: American Adams

 Benjamin Franklin was one of the United States of America’s Founding Fathers, a Renaissance man who did it all.
 Over the course of his long and colorful life he served as an author, printer, political theorist, politician, Freemason, postmaster, scientist, inventor, humorist, civic activist, statesmen, and diplomat at various points in his colorful life.
 Frederick Douglass was born a slave and went on to become a well-respected writer and abolitionist.
 As a leading thinker during the Enlightenment Era, Franklin helped to advance science and philosophy as well as unite the thirteen colonies into a single democratic nation.
 By raising awareness of the fact that slavery was harmful to all involved, Douglass succeeded in helping to change many Americans’ perspectives on slavery.
 Before his rise to importance and fame, Franklin was the original American Dream story, going from a poor nobody to a self-made success story.
 Douglass too, achieved an American Dream when he was able to escape from slavery into freedom.
 Benjamin Franklin and Frederick Douglass, because of their innocence and perseverance, were both able to achieve the American Dream and help to forge to the modern idea of what it means to be an American.